simcesplatform/Platform-Manager/instructions/running_simulation.md

 where `<id_number>` is given by the Platform Manager after the simulation run has been started.
 The full command is also part of the Platform Manager output.

 Note that due to the way this follow script has been implemented, it cannot be easily canceled and if you want to stop following the simulation the easiest way to do so is to close the terminal window.
+Closing the terminal window while a simulation is running does not affect the actual simulation.

 ### Using docker logs command

-To follow the advancing of the simulation the output from the Simulation Manager can be followed using the command (can be used from any folder and does not require Bash compatible terminal, e.g. works also with Command Prompt in Windows):
+To follow the advancing of the simulation, the output from the Simulation Manager can be followed using the command (can be used from any folder and does not require Bash compatible terminal, e.g. works also with Command Prompt in Windows):

 ```bash
 docker logs --follow Sim<id_number>_simulation_manager